mdrasel3/pde-project/README.md

 grid.
 - Receive a row from the bottom neighbor and write it to row $Nl + 1$ of your local grid.

-### Hints
-- Use C/C++ or python and MPI.
-Start with a first version without parallelization.
-- To test your code, look at particularly simple initial conditions, e.g.

-  – One particle somewhere, everything else empty

-  – Two head-on moving particles
-- Add functionality to export configurations and plot them with e.g.
-Matlab.